emischim/Milestone-Assignment-2-Principal-Component-Analysis/README.md

 # PCA and Logistic Regression on Cancer Dataset
 ## Overview
-This project addresses the growing number of referrals at the Anderson Cancer Center by identifying essential variables for securing donor funding.
-Principal Component Analysis (PCA) is used to reduce the dimensionality of the cancer dataset and identify influential variables.
-Logistic regression is then applied to predict cancer diagnoses based on the reduced dataset.
+This project aims at catering for the increasing number of referrals in the Anderson Cancer Center by establishing relevant variables that would be useful in the search for donor funding.
+The basic procedure of Principal Component Analysis (PCA) is applied to reduce the dimensions of cancer dataset and to assess the significance of variables.
+The resulting variables are then fed to logistic regression, through which cancer diagnosis is predicted from the newly formed reduced dataset.

 ## Steps
 ## PCA Implementation:
 - PCA was applied to the breast cancer dataset from sklearn.datasets.
-- After standardizing the dataset to ensure equal feature contribution, PCA reduced the dataset to two principal components.
+- Which I then standardized for equal contribution to the features and consequently transforming the data to two principal components using PCA.
 - The first component explained 44.27% of the variance, while the second component explained 18.97%, capturing a total of 63.2% of the variance.

 ## Dimensionality Reduction and Visualization